KonradBreipohl/TestProject/usage.rst

 Here is an overview of the general functions and attributes used by all automated algorithm configuration tools.

+These can be used to create custom automated algorithm configurators not included in this project.

 .. automodule:: up_ac.configurators
     :members: